This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Valerian is used as a mild sedative and is taken as a tea or in capsules.
-The way it works is by gradually making you drowsy and you fall into a natural sleep.
-Best of all, there’s no hangover in the morning like you’d have with conventional sleeping pills.
+The way that valerian officinalis works as a sleep aid is by gradually making you drowsy and helping you fall into a natural sleep.
+Best of all, there’s no hangover in the morning like you can have with conventional sleeping pills.

 Cats go crazy for Valerian

-If you have space at the back of a border, definitely grow valerian.
-I started mine off as seeds that I sowed in spring.
+If you have space at the back of a border, that’s where you should grow valerian.
+It’s tall and lanky and appreciates the support of other plants or structures.
+I originally started mine off as seeds sowed in spring.
 I let them grow in the seed tray until they had true leaves before planting them into large modules.
 They were about three inches tall when I planted them outside.

 That first year the Valerian plants grew about 2.5 feet in height and then died down for the winter.
 They regrew this year sending up new leaves and tall flower spikes with beautifully scented flowers.
-You can increase the medicinal strength of the Valerian root by removing the flower stalks but I left them on for the bees.
+It’s said that you can increase the medicinal strength of the valerian root by removing the flower stalks but I left them on for the bees.

-2017 update: I’ve been growing Valerian for six years now and can add that it does well in both clay soil and lighter soil.
-I’ve given it the occasional mulch of composted manure but have left it to do it’s own thing most of the time.
+I’ve been growing Valerian for six years now and can add that it does well in both clay soil and lighter soil.
+I’ve given it the occasional mulch of composted manure but have left it to do its own thing most of the time.
 What you should be aware of is that in a good situation it can grow to five feet in height and needs staking.
-Otherwise you’ll find your plants knocked over by both the wind and their own weight.
+Otherwise, you’ll find your plants knocked over by the wind and their own weight.

-You don’t need seed to grow valerian.
-The plants can send out runners that you can transplant elsewhere and you can also use root divisions to create more plants.
+Once you get started, you won’t need additional seeds to grow valerian.
+They’re a perennial and easily grow from crown and runner division, and they also self-seed.
 In spring or autumn dig up the plant and chop it into a few pieces with leaf, crown, and roots attached.
 Replant and you’ll have more plants.
-Valerian also self seeds so you can transplant the volunteers if you wish.
+Valerian also self-seeds so you can transplant the volunteers if you wish.

 Scissors are a great way of cutting the roots off the plant and then give them another wash afterward.
 Next, cut them to about 1/4″ in length for drying.
 You can compost the rest of the plant or if there are enough roots attached, you can replant it for next year.
 I’ve tried it and it works, especially if you remove most of the leaves and cut the plant down to about 6-8″ in height.

 There are at least two ways to dry Valerian.
 The first is to spread the pieces out on drying racks and to let them dry naturally in a dim and airy place in the home.
-A drying cupboard if you have one would be ideal but I’ve dried Valerian in my garage and it works fine too.
+A drying cupboard would be ideal but I’ve dried valerian in my garage and it works fine too.
 It can take up to several weeks for them to dry this way — you know they’re dry when the pieces are dark and brittle.

 The other way is to use a food dehydrator.
 Each model is different so follow the instructions that yours comes with as far as temperature and time.
-It’s likely that your Valerian roots will be fully dried within a day this way.
+It’s likely that your Valerian roots will be fully dried within a few hours using this method.